bogie-clj/bogie-clj.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to Bogie-Clj pages

-You can use the [editor on GitHub](https://github.com/bogie-clj/bogie-clj.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Here you can get all information about the Bogie Clj Server and runtime.
+Here you will find details about the motivations and design and architecture of the Bogie Clj Server and runtime.

 ### Markdown